 - strengthen the crucial link between environmental history, all policy-making, and the general public.

-In order to achieve these goals ESEH has developed a whole range of activities.
+In order to achieve these goals ESEH has developed a range of activities since its inception in 1999.
 The society publishes a newsletter, ESEH Notepad, which is quarterly published in the journal Environment and History, published by White Horse Press in Cambridge.

 ESEH also organises biannual conferences at which scholars from all over Europe and the world gather to share their work.
-Since 2001 ESEH has held five successful conferences in St. Andrews, Prague, Florence, Amsterdam and Turku.
-In 2009 ESEH has been member of the consortium hosting the 1st World Conference of Environmental History, 4th to 8th August 2009 in Kopenhagen.
-The 2013 ESEH Conference will be held in Munich, Germany.
-Further nformation about past and future conferences can be found on the conference pages of this website.
+Since 2001 ESEH has held six successful conferences in St. Andrews, Prague, Florence, Amsterdam, Turku and Munich.
+In 2009 ESEH was a member of the consortium hosting the 1st World Conference of Environmental History, 4th to 8th August 2009 in Copenhagen.
+The 2015 ESEH Conference will be held in Versailles, France.
+Further information about past and future conferences and the summer schools the Society regularly organizes can be found on the Events page.

-Finally ESEH maintains this web site with the aim to provide resources and news for scholars and others interested in environmental history.
+Finally ESEH maintains this web site to provide resources and news for scholars and others interested in environmental history.

 The Society aims to stimulate dialogue between humanistic scholarship, environmental science and other disciplines.
 It welcomes members from all disciplines and professions who share its interest in past relationships between human culture and the environment.